Uni2K/Uni2K/README.md

 Hallo!
 My name is Jan 👋
 ===========================================================================================================================

-I am a Berlin based software developer who enjoys designing and developing web applications, desktop software and Android apps.
+I am a Berlin-based software developer who enjoys designing and developing web applications, desktop software and Android apps.
 Below you will find an overview of selected projects.

 ------------